Skip to main content

 Pentadeca Arginate (PDA) operates at a molecular and cellular level, offering distinct yet complementary actions to hormonal interventions.
 Its primary mechanisms revolve around enhancing tissue repair and modulating inflammatory processes.
 PDA is a synthetic analog of Body Protective Compound 157 (BPC-157), a naturally occurring peptide found in gastric juice.
 The addition of an arginate salt to the BPC-157 sequence in PDA is hypothesized to improve its stability and bioavailability, potentially leading to more consistent therapeutic effects.

 One of PDA’s key actions involves the upregulation of nitric oxide (NO) synthase, leading to increased NO production.
 Nitric oxide is a crucial signaling molecule involved in vasodilation, angiogenesis, and immune regulation.
 Enhanced NO levels contribute to improved blood flow to injured or compromised tissues, facilitating the delivery of oxygen, nutrients, and immune cells necessary for repair.
-This pro-angiogenic effect is particularly relevant in and recovery from musculoskeletal injuries.
+This pro-angiogenic effect is particularly relevant in wound healing and recovery from musculoskeletal injuries.

 Pentadeca Arginate boosts nitric oxide production, enhancing blood flow and accelerating tissue repair.